 Intuition is a small glimpse into the enormous magnitude of wisdom and intelligence possessed by your largely secret and untapped unconscious mind.

-By learning how to silence your mind, connect with your body, identify fear, and clear energy blockages, you will find it easier to access your intuition in any life circumstance.
+By learning how to silence your mind, connect with your body, identify fearful thoughts, and clear energy blockages, you’ll find it easier to access your intuition in any life circumstance.

 I hope this article has helped to give you more insight and guidance on how to trust your intuition.
 Please share any tips you have for trusting intuition below!